A summer trip to the beautiful town of Zakopane, in Poland, is essential to enjoy the quiet charm of the place.

 Children under 4 years old can travel for free and there are no additional fees for prams or pushchairs as well.

 The ride takes about 3.5 minutes, and it covers around 1298 meters whilst climbing 300 meters up to the top of Zakopane for more fun family-friendly activities!

-If you are travelling with kids, this list of things to do in Zakopane that is specifically geared towards families and kids will be for you!
+If you are traveling with kids, this list of things to do in Zakopane that is specifically geared toward families and kids will be for you!